apache/geode/Troubleshooting-Disk-Space.md

 # Troubleshooting Disk Space
 ## Description
-GemFire JVMs use disk in several ways, including:
+Geode JVMs use disk in several ways, including:

 * Logging and statistics
 * Region persistence and overflow